ShiqiaoZhou/ShiqiaoZhou.github.io/_projects/robot.md

 selected based on the smoothing of the joint angular velocity curve.
 A simulation of the shooting path of the photographic robot was carried out in MATLAB .

+Results: This is awarded excellent graduation design in my bachelor university.
+I got a score of 95 (4.0/4.0) in final.

 If you would like to read, please see [this](https://drive.google.com/file/d/1DN62gg_latEsRTYYFz42_sJ9zcDHGFzI/view?usp=share_link).
 Notice that it is orignally written in Chinese.
 And its English version may contains many errors and I do not have time to fix them.
 Sorry for that.